Predictions of a fundamental statistical picture: Gauge fields

 Then (\ref{eq4.41}) becomes

 where

 With (\ref{eq4.29}) and the approximations above (\ref{eq4.38}), (\ref{eq4.30}) implies that

-This is the generalization of (\ref{eq4.38}) or (\ref{eq4.43}) when the internal order parameter\ is permitted to vary as a function of the external coordinates $x^{\mu }$.
-Again, for momenta and gauge potentials that are small compared to $m_{0}e_{\alpha }^{\mu }$ (as would be the case at normal energies and fields if $m_{0}$ were comparable to a Planck energy and $e_{\alpha }^{\mu }$ were $\sim 1$), the first term may be neglected.
+This is the generalization of (\ref{eq4.43}) when the internal order parameter\ is permitted to vary as a function of the external coordinates $x^{\mu }$.
+Again, for momenta and gauge potentials that are small compared to $m_{0}e_{\alpha }^{\mu }$ with $\mu = \alpha$, the first term may be neglected.
 Furthermore, the entire treatment above can be repeated for the bosonic action, finally giving